-The days, weeks and years passed and given that I had the keys to the castle, the deeper I looked the more it began to be clear that the rules and regs that we were obliged by law to follow were being ignored with nearly every abortive procedure.
-When I raised red flags they garnered no interest from management.
-Stranger still, audits that I prepared detailing our infractions disappeared, and thousands of parental consent forms that heretofore did not exist, suddenly appeared out of thin air.
+The days, weeks and years passed and given that I had the keys to the castle, the deeper I looked the more it began to be clear that the rules and regulations that we were obliged by law to follow were being ignored with nearly every abortive procedure.
+When I raised red flags, they garnered no interest from management.
+Stranger still, audits that I prepared detailing our infractions disappeared, and thousands of parental consent forms that heretofore did not exist suddenly appeared out of thin air.

 Little by little, it began to be clear that somebody high above was running interference—making it so that when Planned Parenthood deserved investigation, the powers that be looked the other way.
 But why wouldn’t that be true?
 The force and intimidation wielded by Planned Parenthood were on full display all the time.
 Take for example the prosecuting attorney from Kansas who dared to make a legal challenge to Planned Parenthood.
 He was not just defeated.
 He was destroyed.
 He and his family lost everything.
 He was even driven from his own state.
 Everybody was scared to death of Planned Parenthood and that’s the way they wanted it.

 “Planned Parenthood is the most dangerous power in the United States today…,” the radio blowhard said.

 Hmm, I thought.

 Suddenly my eyes began to open and see that I wasn’t the Director of Quality and Risk Management at all.
 I was a pawn, a person holding down a position that made it look like Planned Parenthood cared about compliance.
 They didn’t.
 They had one objective in mind—create an environment where they could get their share of a multibillion-dollar business.